mattjennings/mattjennings.io/src/routes/blog/posts/rewriting-my-website-in-sveltekit/index.md

 [SvelteKit](https://kit.svelte.dev) is an upcoming Svelte framework for creating websites.
 It's similar to Next.js for React, or Nuxt for Vue.
 It's still in beta but I wanted to give it a try with an actual project --- this website --- and see how the experience compared.

-My website had been needing a fresh look.
-It's not that it was old --- I just didn't like it.
-I wrote it with Next.js which has long been my favorite React framework.
-It still is, but SvelteKit might take that spot soon enough.

 ## Why SvelteKit?

 SvelteKit by all means is Next.js but swap out React and Webpack for Svelte and [Vite](https://vitejs.dev).
 For me, Svelte and Vite are the two most exciting things in Javascript right now.

 Svelte has been [gaining popularity](https://www.npmtrends.com/svelte) over the past year.
 It is mature and production-ready, but the ecosystem still has catching up to do when compared to React.

-Vite is still rather bleeding edge, but I think it's only a matter of time before it becomes _the_ bundling tool to use.

 In terms of features of the framework, SvelteKit can do a lot of what Next.js can.
 Server-side rendering, static page generating, API functions, building for serverless, pretty much all of the core features.
 I didn't find myself missing Next.js features at all.

 ## What's wrong with Next.js?

 Nothing!
 I really enjoy Next.js.
-Compared to SvelteKit, it's much more mature and stable, and really shines when deployed with [Vercel](https://vercel.com) (I host just about everything there).
+Compared to SvelteKit today, it's much more mature and stable, and really shines when deployed to [Vercel](https://vercel.com).

 However, there are two things about it that have really worn on me over the last few years: React and Webpack.
-Let's start with React.

 I really like React - it does so many things well.
-It's not that there's something "wrong" with it, but the more I use it the more I get annoyed with some aspects of it.
+It's not that there's something "wrong" with it, but I find myself enjoying it less and less.
 I'll probably write another blog post on this, but for now I'll say that I find Svelte to be far less tedious to write (a common sentiment among React developers).

+Webpack, on the other hand, I never liked too much.
+I appreciate everything it does and has done for web development, but I will not be sad to move on from it.

+## Enter Vite

 [Vite](https://vitejs.dev) is a "next generation" bundling tool.
-Once upon a time, so was Webpack.
-I appreciate everything it's done for web development but boy, it has not been an easy tool to love.
-I don't hate configuring it as much as some do but in terms of performance it does not scale well.
+This is the biggest deal about SvelteKit to me.
+It is extremely, extremely fast.
+The dev server starts up in a second and hot reloads take less than 50ms.
+It also doesn't turn your laptop into a jet engine.
+How is that possible?
+To put it simply, it's processing far less code at a time thanks to ES Modules and pre-bundling dependencies.

-Vite scales much better and is extremely, extremely fast.
-Like, hot reloads less than 50ms fast.
-I'd recommend reading their [great writeup](https://vitejs.dev/guide/why.html) on what it does differently compared to others.
-TLDR; it's way faster and my MacBook is 50 degrees cooler.
-It's really hard to go back to Webpack.
+I'd recommend reading ["Why Vite"](https://vitejs.dev/guide/why.html) for a more in-depth explanation on what it does differently compared to a bundler like Webpack.

+Alright, on to the fun stuff.

 ## Starting with SvelteKit